anthonyjdella/rcs-unlocked/README.md

 Output: `Content SID: HXaa7686847b4a35ced2c080d5a841b37a`

-Next, send the message to a user.
+Next, send the rich card message to a user.

 <details>
   <summary>Click to view the code</summary>